Datavault-UK/automate-dv-docs/docs/worked_example/index.md

 a Data Vault using an actual data set.

-For a more detailed guide on how to use the provided macros create your own Data Vault using AutomateDV, with a simplified example, take a look at our [walk-through](../tutorial/index.md) guide.
+For a more detailed guide on how to use the provided macros create your own Data Vault using AutomateDV, with a simplified example, take a look at our [tutorials](../tutorial/index.md).

 We will: